What to say in an exit interview: A guide for departing employees

 What to say in an exit interview when you leave on your terms

-In most cases, when you leave on your terms, it is generally due to the fact that you have found a better opportunity, or you were not happy with the culture in the organisation, or maybe because you felt like your career progression was stunted.
-It is in your best interest and the organisation to be as honest as possible in such an exit interview.
+In most cases, when you leave on your terms, it is generally because you have found a better opportunity, or you were not happy with the culture in the organisation, or maybe because you felt like your career progression was stunted.
+It is in your best interest and the organisation's to be as honest as possible in such an exit interview.
 This allows employers to learn from your example and possibly adjust how they managed you when you were with them.
 This will improve the retention of critical staff and improve employee satisfaction.
 However, it is important to note that you must remain tactful and respectful to the interviewers whilst being honest.
 It would help if you were wary of saying offensive and rude things.

 Like any other interview, it would be a good idea to practice what you will say.
 Whilst it is important to be wary about what to say, withholding things and being resentful to an organisation will not help, being honest in a discreet way is the best policy.
 It is also important to try not to get too emotional during the exit interview, as this often leads to saying inappropriate things.
 Practising potential exit interview questions guides a person to say appropriate things that will not lead to speaking out of emotion, especially if the reasons for the departure were unsavoury.